 We will continue to encourage an open and transparent “speak up” culture that reiterates to all employees the intrinsic values of SCC and the wider group and ensures that all employees, at any level, feel able to openly and confidentially address any concerns they may have regarding modern slavery, human trafficking or indeed any other key issues in the knowledge that matters will be taken seriously and without retaliation.

-Training of key employees in areas such as modern slavery, bribery and ethics and business conduct is also set to be introduced and so is the ability for employees to have ready access to other educational and awareness materials in these areas.
+Training of key employees in areas such as modern slavery, bribery and ethics and business conduct is also now set to commence and so is the ability for employees to have ready access to other educational and awareness materials in these areas.
 Our compliance team have been working on the assurance training requirements which we are now due to implement.